 |Scottish Higher/Advanced Higher||

-Pass Scottish Advanced Highers with grades AAA including Mathematics and Physics
+Pass Scottish Advanced Highers with grades AAA including Mathematics and a second science.

 |Welsh Baccalaureate Advanced||Not accepted|

 |Cambridge Pre-U Diploma||D3 in Cambridge Pre U Principal Subject is accepted as equivalent to A-Level grade A Global Perspectives and Short Courses are not accepted.|

 Many countries have a different education system to that of the UK, meaning your qualifications may not meet our entry requirements.
 Completing your Foundation Certificate, such as that offered by the University of Liverpool International College, means you're guaranteed a place on your chosen course.

 Have a question about this course or studying with us?
 Our dedicated enquiries team can help.

 Live chat is available Monday to Friday, 9am - 4pm.